Mr-Milk/SpatialTis/docs/source/api_index/config.rst

 Normally, you don't need to specific your system, it will be auto detected by SpatialTis

-CONFIG.MULTI_PROCESSING
+CONFIG.MP
 =========================

-To enable paralle processing globally in spatialtis.
+To enable parallel processing globally in spatialtis.
 We used Ray to support this features, the support for windows platform is still in experimental stage, if something went wrong, you should turn it off.